 An SMSF makes a capital gain or capital loss if certain events or transactions happen.
-These are called CGT events, and most commonly, CGT events happen to the SMSF's assets, such as the disposal of an asset.
+These are called CGT events.
+CGT events usually happen to assets, such as, the disposal of an asset.
 However, some CGT events relate directly to capital receipts.

-If the SMSF ceases to hold or to use a depreciating asset, and the asset was used for both taxable and non-taxable purposes, a CGT event may happen to the asset.
-For more information, see the Guide to depreciating assets 2008 (NAT 1996).
+If the SMSF ceases to hold or to use a depreciating asset that was used for both taxable and non-taxable purposes, a CGT event may happen in respect of the asset.
+A capital gain or capital loss may arise to the extent that the asset was used for a non-taxable purpose.
+For more information, see the Guide to depreciating assets 2009 (NAT 1996).